 Dr. McCully graduated from Victoria College in Coburg, Ontario in 1862.
-Dr. McCully set up his medical practice in Blenheim.
+He set up his medical practice in Blenheim.
 He was listed in the Kent, Lambton and Essex County Directory and Gazetteer of 1864-1865 as having an office in Blenheim and being a Coroner for the County of Kent.
 According to the 1872 Ontario Medical Register, Dr. McCully joined the College of Physicians and Surgeons on the 15th of September, 1868.

 Dr. McCully was listed in the 1887 Ontario Business Directory as practicing at 283 Jarvis Street in Toronto.
 According to the 1896 Ontario Business Directory, Dr. McCully was practicing on Yonge Street in Toronto.
 Dr. McCully immigrated to the United States in June of 1889.

 According to the 1900 U.S. Census, Dr. McCully had moved to Topeka, Kansas where he was practicing medicine and living with his 3rd wife, Nannie.
 She was born Nancy Hudson in Kentucky in September of 1853.
 Her 20 year old daughter Elizabeth Mathers was also listed on the census.
 Mrs. Nannie McCully died on the 26th of February, 1906.
 She was buried at Cave Hill Cemetery in Louisville, Kentucky.

-The 1911 Canadian Census found his children Kenneth and Laura living with their mother in Toronto, Ontario.
+The 1911 Canadian Census found Dr. McCully’s children Kenneth and Laura living with their mother in Toronto, Ontario.
 Mrs. Helen McCully stated that she was a widow, but in fact, Dr. McCully did not die until the 23rd of August, 1921.
 He died in Victoria, Texas and he was buried there at the Evergreen Cemetery.

-*His brother Dr. Jonathon McCully is also featured on the Chatham-Kent Physician Tribute website.
+**Dr. McCully’s brother, Dr. Jonathon McCully is also featured on the Chatham-Kent Physician Tribute website.